wormhole-foundation/xdapp-book/README.md

 # The xDapp Book
-How to get started building cross chain applications with Wormhole
+How to get started building cross chain applications with Wormhole using cross contract function calls and multi. chain liquidity.

 ## Documentation